Skip to main content

 Twisted van der Waals heterostructure (“Twistronics”) and its emulation beyond solid state physics.

 We have been interested in various aspects of twistronics.
 One focus has included how to emulate this phenomena in different physical settings.
 To achieve this we have been studying the effects of quasiperiodicity on two-dimensional Dirac semimetals, in models that can be realized in ultra-cold atomic gases and metamaterials.
-More recently, we are exploring novel quantum phases possible in twisted superconductors.
+Our group was involved in developing the theory of twisted superconductors and collaborated on its experimental realization and observation; the state of the field is summarized in our recent review.
+We have also been investigating the strongly correlated properties of stacked and twisted transition metal dichalcogenides.
+In addition, we have an active pursuit of twisted bilayer and trilayer graphene including the role of twist disorder, quasicrystal formation, quantum criticality, and superconductivity.
 Image © Nature Research.
-Representative papers: 12, 3, 4
+Representative papers: 12, 3, 4, 5, 6, 7, 8

 Frustrated quantum magnetism in metals.

 We are generally interested in how magnetic frustration can persist (or not) in a metallic environment.
 This is motivated by the recent discoveries of heavy fermion materials that have local magnetic moments that reside on geometrically frustrated lattices.
-The focus my group has taken is to understand the fate of a valence bond solid in the presence of a metallic band and are studying how quantum phase transitions out of a valence bond solid ground state are affected by a metallic Fermi sea.
+The past focus my group has taken is to understand the fate of a valence bond solid in the presence of a metallic band and are studying how quantum phase transitions out of a valence bond solid ground state are affected by a metallic Fermi sea.
+More recently, our work has shifted to understanding interfaces that realize frustrated magnets in metals, in particular by stacking spin-ice on a Weyl semimetal.
 Image © PNAS.
-Representative Papers: 1, 2, 3
+Representative Papers: 1, 2, 3, 4

 Non-equilibrium quantum dynamics: thermalization, localization, and phase transitions.

 I am generally interested aspects of localization, thermalization, and dynamical transitions between them.
 One key aspect of my work in this direction has been exploring the effects of deterministic quasiperiodicity (e.g. and how this can lead to mobility edges) and its effect on many body localization.
-More recently, my group has been exploring quantum dynamics in random quantum circuits and the nature of the measurement induced quantum phase transition.
+My group has been exploring quantum dynamics in monitored random quantum circuits and the nature of the measurement induced quantum phase transition.
+We have extended this to include feedback from the measurement outcomes that create a seperate phase transition that we are actively investigating in a range of models and experimental realizations.
+Recently, one of our models has been realized on IBM’s superconducting quantum processor.
 Image © American Physical Society.
-Representative papers: 1, 2, 3, 4, 5
+Representative papers: 1, 2, 3, 4, 5, 6, 7, 8

 Strong correlations in quasicrystals.

 The fractal electronic gap structure of tight binding models in quasicrystals can produce exotic single particle phenomena.
 I am currently interested in understanding how this affects strongly correlated effects that normally emerge out of a band picture.
-In particular, the group is working towards understanding how and if the Kondo effect can develop in such a setting.
+The group has been working to understand how the Kondo effect can develop in such a setting, which led to us developing the KPM+NRG algorithm (see the Software page).
+This includes the Kondo effect in twisted bilayer graphene that forms at an atomic vacancy as well as strongly correlated quasicrystals in twisted bilayer graphene aligned with hBN.
 Image © American Physical Society.
-Representative Papers: 1, 2, 3
+Representative Papers: 1, 2, 3, 4, 5, 6